 The list of most haunted places in the U.S. includes historical sites, battlefields, caves, mansions, and modest homes.
 All are open to the public, and some offer overnight accommodations, tours, special events, and guided investigations.
+Check out some of America's scariest spots for paranormal activity.

 1. Gettysburg Battlefield, Gettysburg, Pennsylvania